hiphops-io/hiphops-io.github.io/docs/integrations/github.md

     input:
       repo: "backend" # String - the repository the PR should be created in
       title: "A PR", # String - the PR title
-      source_branch: "release/branch", # String - the source branch the PR will merge in
+      source_branch: "release/branch", # String - the source branch the PR will merge in.
+If it does not exist it will be created
-      target_branch: "main", # String - the target branch the PR will be merging into
+      target_branch: "main", # String (optional) - the target branch the PR will be merging into.
+Defaults to the repository's default branch
       body: "This describes the PR", # String (optional) - the body of the PR
       draft: false # Boolean (optional) - should the PR be created as a draft?
 Defaults to false
 ```